 Chateau Bela is an ancient property of the Baron Ullmann situated in Slovakia on the banks of the Danube River.
 The first vines were planted by the Romans and today Riesling grapes are grown on the hills below the castle and vinified by Miroslav Petrech and Egon Müller.

 Egon Müller has discovered the potential of wines in the Château Béla area in Slovakia and makes a dry Riesling which objective is to challenge the best Rieslings from Austria and the Alsace region.
 The first vintage was 2001.”

-The 2012 vintage continues along the qualitative lines of its predecessor, and – although still very young – is already very harmonious.
-An expressive, very personal Riesling, which is fascinatingly tantalising and enduring, but at the same time very refined, with finesse and elegance.
+The 2013 vintage continues along the qualitative lines of its predecessor, and – although still very young – is already very harmonious.
+An expressive, very personal Riesling, which is fascinatingly tantalizing and enduring, but at the same time very refined, with finesse and elegance.